 We could potentially examine all primers one-by-one to find the best forward and reverse primers to amplify only the target group.
-Another option is to allow the program to find the best primer sets by searching the entire set of primers.
+Another option is to allow the program to find the best primer sets by searching through all combinations of forward and reverse primers.
 To do this we simply change the parameter numPrimerSets to a positive number from its default of zero.
 In doing so the DesignPrimers function will search through the best forward and reverse primers to find the option that minimizes forward and reverse primer overlap.
-Furthermore, the program will search potential target sites within 20 nucleotides where the primer might bind upstream and downstream of its target site in the alignment.
+Furthermore, the program will search potential target sites within 20 nucleotides of where the primer might bind upstream and downstream of its target site in the alignment.